When Is the 72-Hour DOT Check?

 • For 72 hours straight, enforcement officials will perform up to 15 vehicle checks per minute.

-• Prepare for the check by making sure your vehicle and carrier is in compliance with all DOT regulations.
+• Prepare for the check by making sure your vehicle and carrier are in compliance with all DOT regulations.